 “The ash tree is associated with positive enchantment and application of will to destiny, which in many cases represents a healing process as the individual comes into contact with the truth of their own identity and the shamanic wound.”

 Penny Fair, FCPA, FCGA, CFPReceived her life membership with CGA Alberta in 2014.
-Currently holds and has held several volunteer positions with CPA Canada, CGA Canada, CGA Alberta and CGA NT concentrating mostly in the areas of public practice and professional standards.
+Currently holds and has held several volunteer positions with CPA Canada, CPA NT (CGA Alberta, NWT) concentrating mostly in the areas of public practice and professional standards and ethics.
 She was a practice inspector with CGA Alberta from 1996 to 2014 and sold her accounting practice of 22 years in 2012.
 The practice provided full service accounting including full assurance.
 Her experience includes audit of towns, bands, housing associations, not for profit organizations and small businesses in addition to the typical review, compilation and tax preparation services.
 She has worked with CGA Canada in the past on upgrading the assurance section of the CGA Public Practice Manual, has served as an expert witness on standards issues and has also presented several seminars for CGA Alberta.
-She is currently a volunteer with the AASB Compilation Engagements Task Force and continues to volunteer on several community boards.
+She is currently a volunteer with the AASB Compilation Engagements Task Force, is Chair of the Discipline Committee for CPA NWT/NU and continues to volunteer on community boards.

 Charlie participated in a leadership role with two major national industrial boards, has developed and presented several seminars, lead in house training for the firm, recognizing needs within the industry and the firm as part of his several roles.